kristoff-it/vcf-mongo/README.md

 * Multiple merge-threads mix the corresponding records (same CHROM:POS) yielded from the Aligner thread.
 * Multiple mongo-threads perform the import of these multi-records via insert (or upsert, in case of an `--append` operation).

-The best combination of buffer size and thread number depends on your machine, wether the MongoDB instance is local or remote, and the number (and complexity) of your VCF files.
+The best combination of buffer size and thread number depends on your machine, wether the MongoDB instance is local or remote, how many VCF files you're importing and how complex each file is (multisample, lots of subfields).

 The script also provides a count of how many items are inside each work queue.
-You can use that information to get an insight of where the bottleneck is.
+You can use that information to get an insight on where the bottleneck is.

 As of now there are two *big-ish* things that need to be fixed:
 * There is no completion percentage of the operation because the HTSJDK parser hides the InputStream instance (so we can't `tell()` the current position): [issue #63](https://github.com/samtools/htsjdk/issues/63).